What Are the Consequences of Biodiversity Loss?

 #3 Deforestation

-#4 Overexploitation of natural resources and other living organisms
+#4 Overexploitation of natural resources and living organisms

 I. Exotic animal and plant trade